-- The issuer of a financial instrument shall classify the instrument, or its component parts, on initial recognition as a financial liability, a financial asset or an equity instrument in accordance with the substance of the contractual arrangement and the definitions of a financial liability, a financial asset and an equity instrument. - When an issuer applies the definitions in paragraph 11 to determine whether a financial instrument is an equity instrument rather than a financial liability, the instrument is an equity instrument if, and only if, both conditions (a) and (b) below are met. - (a) The instrument includes no contractual obligation: - (i) to deliver cash or another financial asset to another entity; or - (ii) to exchange financial assets or financial liabilities with another entity under conditions that are potentially unfavourable to the issuer. - (b) If the instrument will or may be settled in the issuer's own equity instruments, it is: - (i) a non-derivative that includes no contractual obligation for the issuer to deliver a variable number of its own equity instruments; or - (ii) a derivative that will be settled only by the issuer exchanging a fixed amount of cash or another financial asset for a fixed number of its own equity instruments.
-For this purpose, rights, options or warrants to acquire a fixed number of the entity's own equity instruments for a fixed amount of any currency are equity instruments if the entity offers the rights, options or warrants pro rata to all of its existing owners of the same class of its own non-derivative equity instruments.
-Also, for these purposes the issuer's own equity instruments do not include instruments that have all the features and meet the conditions described in paragraphs 16A and 16B or paragraphs 16C and 16D, or instruments that are contracts for the future receipt or delivery of the issuer's own equity instruments.
+- The issuer of a financial instrument shall classify the instrument, or its component parts, on initial recognition as a financial liability, a financial asset or an equity instrument in accordance with the substance of the contractual arrangement and the definitions of a financial liability, a financial asset and an equity instrument. - When an issuer applies the definitions in paragraph 11 to determine whether a financial instrument is an equity instrument rather than a financial liability, the instrument is an equity instrument if, and only if, both conditions (a) and (b) below are met. - (a) The instrument includes no contractual obligation: - (i) to deliver cash or another financial asset to another entity; or - (ii) to exchange financial assets or financial liabilities with another entity under conditions that are potentially unfavourable to the issuer. - (b) If the instrument will or may be settled in the issuer's own equity instruments, it is: - (i) a non-derivative that includes no contractual obligation for the issuer to deliver a variable number of its own equity instruments; or

+(ii) a derivative that will be settled only by the issuer exchanging a fixed amount of cash or another financial asset for a fixed number of its own equity instruments.
+For this purpose the issuer's own equity instruments do not include instruments that have all the features and meet the conditions described in paragraphs 16A and 16B or paragraphs 16C and 16D, or instruments that are themselves contracts for the future receipt or delivery of the issuer's own equity instruments.